 Want a truth bomb?
-Well, we got Cherie Clonan, director and top chick of TDP (The Digital Picnic).
+Well, we got Cherie Clonan, Director of TDP (The Digital Picnic) to talk about your social content.

 We’re big fans of The Digital Picnic, their values, their direction and their approach to marketing, which I might add is on point.